 And the speed profile, the speed at the end was Karen running the last mile or so to catch up with and overtake the lads, a small victory to reach the checkpoint before them even if she was retiring.

-Click to enlarge: The results given Karen's time at Ogwen as 1 minute ahead of the lads The route
+Click to enlarge: The results given Karen's time at Ogwen as 1 minute ahead of the lads

 The red flags are the checkpoints